‘We had a daughter and she died. And we loved her.’ A dad talks about the loss of his daughter, who was stillborn.

 ‘The people at the hospital who helped us out were just amazing.

 ‘We had our little baby girl, she was about 4.3 kg, a big girl.
-The umbilical cord had wrapped around her ankle at some stage during the pregnancy.
+The umbilical cord had wrapped around her neck at some stage during the pregnancy.

 ‘It’s a very rare thing to happen.
 It was good the doctor said so, because it was clear that it was an accident and very unlikely to happen to us again, which was a positive, I suppose, out of that whole bloody disastrous exercise.’